Mozamel8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 duplicate last line of iacta
-a script that deletes all the regular files (not the directories) with a .js extension that are present ascript to print number of directories
+a script that deletes all the regular files (not the directories) with a .js extension that are present ascript to print number of directories te a script that displays the 10 newest files in the current directory